PPBOrg/IA/README.md

-# Repository that will held the code that will be created on Artificial Inteligence class
+# This repository will hold the code that will be created on Artificial Inteligence class